SerratedSharp/CSharpWasmRecipes/README.md

 It is helpful to be familiar with the ecosystem of different libraries and frameworks that provide JS interop capability within .NET:.

-- **.NET 7, System.Runtime.InteropServices.JavaScript**: .NET 6 included many JS interop capabilities and were expanded in .NET 7.
+- **.NET 7, System.Runtime.InteropServices.JavaScript**: .NET 6 added many JS interop capabilities and were expanded in .NET 7.
 We'll refer to examples leveraging this capability as simply ".NET 7".
-These are typically compatible with both Uno.Bootstrap.Wasm or Blazor.
+These are typically compatible with both Uno.Bootstrap.Wasm and Blazor.
 In some ways it is more restrictive than prior Uno WebAssemblyRuntime capabilities because you cannot generate and execute arbitrary javascript on the fly nor interpolate javascript in C#, and requires more boilerplate code to accomplish similar tasks such as requiring two extra layers of instance method proxies for both the C# and JS layer (however techniques can mitigate the proliferation of these proxy methods).
 Despite that, .NET 7's interop is a significant improvement:
   - Prior approaches required JS objects or managed types to be explicitly marshaled which varied from easy to impossible in difficulty depending on the scenario.
 Parameter fencing had to be carefully guarded for security, and managed types had to sometimes be manually pinned/unpinned.
 This is a short list that doesn't fully explore the complexities of implementing interop prior to .NET 6.
-  - .NET 6/7 has native support for JS and managed object handles on both sides of the interop layer, ensures references across the interop boundary are not garbage collected prematurely, and ensures function parameters cannot break out of quotes/parameter contect.
+  - .NET 7 has native support for JS and managed object handles on both sides of the interop layer, ensures references across the interop boundary are not garbage collected prematurely, and ensures function parameters cannot break out of quotes/parameter context.
 Exporting and importing methods is more straightforward and passing references originating from JS is simplified.  **Overall using .NET 7's \*.InteropServices.JavaScript is the preferred approach.**
 - **Uno.Foundation.WebAssemblyRuntime/Uno.Foundation.Interop**: This provides the majority of legacy interop capabilities for Uno.Bootstrap.Wasm prior to first class support for interop in .NET.
 The Nuget package Uno.Foundation.Runtime.WebAssembly provides these capabilities, with the namespace Uno.Foundation.Interop containing most of the relevant types.
 It is recommended to use .NET 7 capabilities instead where possible.
 Additionally, some capabilities such as InvokeJSWithInterop were only intended for internal Uno use, and within Uno's codebase migration to .NET 7 approaches can be observed.
 As such, most of my snippets for these approaches will be archived.
 - **Microsoft.JSInterop.IJSRuntime/JSRuntime**: Typically used by code specific to the Blazor framework.  *To my knowledge* this cannot be used in non-Blazor contexts such as Uno.Bootstrap.Wasm without hooks into the Host initialization that would typically instantiate and register the JSRuntime into the DI ServiceCollection.